B1.4 Compare and order fractions from halves to twelfths, including improper fractions and mixed numbers, in various contexts.

 Comparing Fractions with a Common Denominator

 Students generally draw on their prior knowledge and their experience with whole numbers to easily determine that \(\frac{4}{5}\) is greater than \(\frac{3}{5} \).
 However, the answer might not be the result of the right reasoning.
-Indeed, many students are only comparing numerators.
+Many students, for example, compare the numerators.
 Van de Walle and Folk (2005, p.
 233) suggest that teachers emphasize that the parts are of the same size or of the same nature.
-Thus by comparing \(\frac{4}{5}\) and \(\frac{3}{5}\), we emphasize that \(\frac{4}{5}\) represent 4 parts of a certain size and that \(\frac{3}{5}\) represent 3 parts of this same size.
-We thus emphasize the comparison of elements of the same nature (fifths), as we would do if we compared 3 oranges and 4 oranges.
+Thus by comparing \(\frac{4}{5}\) and \(\frac{3}{5}\), we emphasize that \(\frac{4}{5}\) represent four parts of a certain size and that \(\frac{3}{5}\) represent three parts of this same size.
+We thus emphasize the comparison of elements of the same nature (fifths), as we would do if we compared three oranges and four oranges.

-3 oranges and 4 oranges
+three oranges and four oranges

 Comparing Fractions with a Common Numerator